heeed/PiSpot/README.md

 Run install_pispot.sh

-Create /boot/ssid.txt with a list of ssids to search for.
-Each one on a seperate line.
+The pi will reboot.

-At the moment put the PSK key into the wlanDHCP() function.
-Have a look at https://wiki.debian.org/WiFi/HowToUse#WPA-PSK_and_WPA2-PSK for info
+By default it will create a hotspot called pispot with the psk of pispotcode

-Reboot the Pi
+Edit /boot/ssid.txt and enter your desired AP details.
+Each on a seperate line with the following format: <ssid>,<psk>

-Look for an access point called MY_AP Password is: test1234
+Edit /boot/hotspot.txt with the details of your required hotspot.
+Each on a seperate line with the following format: <hotspot name>,<desired gateway>,<psk>

 Have a look in the dmesg output for any pispot messages